questdb/questdb-sql-parser/README.md

 # @questdb/sql-parser

-A production-ready SQL parser for [QuestDB](https://questdb.io/) syntax, built with [Chevrotain](https://chevrotain.io/).
+An SQL parser for [QuestDB](https://questdb.io/) syntax, built with [Chevrotain](https://chevrotain.io/).
 Parses SQL into a fully typed AST, converts AST back to SQL, and provides context-aware autocomplete — all in a single package.

 ## Features